The challenges facing current education reform efforts

 Student Needs

 Many students receive a generic educational experience that fails to address their unique interests and learning needs.
-Schools need to allocate time for teams of educators to review student work and differentiate instruction to meet students where they are on the same day.
+Schools need to allocate time for teams of educators to review student work and differentiate instruction to meet students where they are immediately.

 4.)
 Unchecked Use of